-There is never guarantee for snow, but at Obertauern you probably don’t need it anyway.
-Smack in the middle of the Austrian Alps, the ski resort offers a long season with winter fun for the whole family.
+There is never a guarantee for snow, but at Obertauern, you probably don’t need it anyway.
+Smack in the middle of the Austrian Alps the ski resort offers a long season with winter fun for the whole family.

 100 km of slopes

 You will find around 100 km of alpine trails, including 61 km in the easy category (blue signs), 35 km moderate (red signs) and 4 km for the more advanced alpinists (black signs), all according to international standards.
 It is well signposted, using a colour scheme, which makes it easy to orientate when switching between the different slopes.
 The slopes are not the most advanced, or steepest in the alps and are well suited for those who want to do a lot of skiing without craving the worst adrenaline kicks.

 < Click on the images to enlarge >